WyattBrashear/507ex-utils2/README.md

 # 507ex 2.0 (FZX2)
 ## What is 507ex, and why is there a 2.0?
 A while back, I created a executable format called 507ex (507 Being my brand that I like to put things under).
-I made one mistake one the first one.
+I made one mistake on the first time.
 I used AI in my code.
 That completely ruined my code.
 So I decided it was time to rewrite it.
 Introducing 507ex 2.0 (Abbreviated as FZX2).
 ### What's New?
 - AI was not used to write code (yay)